50 Comments

 If there's one thing the American people hate, it's chaos.
 Right now, many are turning against the administration because they blame it for causing chaos.
 However, should protests turn to widespread riots, it is very possible, likely even, that support will swing back towards the administration.
 It has happened before.
 Hopefully your students will consider that.

 They may blame it for causing chaos but is it actually causing chaos?
 Or are activists who fundamentally disagree with every aspect of the administration’s call to enforce immigration law and protect the border the ones causing the chaos?
-We can all agree that the administration (or at least a small yet very visible portion of it) have no gone about that law enforcement in a very effective manner to give the perception that they aren’t thugs.
+We can all agree that the administration (or at least a small yet very visible portion of it) have not gone about that law enforcement in a very effective manner to give the perception that they aren’t thugs.
 But the beginning premise of the protests isn’t the seemingly violent or thuggish manner in which the agents are apprehending undocumented migrants.
 It’s that they’re apprehending them at all.
 Of course the goalposts have been shifted to being about “the violence” but that’s the Mott-Bailey tactic being deployed.
 I think the protesters and organizing activists need to be viewed in a proper lens.
 They aren’t simply pushing back and/or rioting against an administration bent on chaos.
 They are the ones sowing chaos by doing more than simply recording ICE operations.
 So I think it’d be disingenuous to say Americans hate chaos, which I do agree with, but there are obviously Americans causing the chaos and pointing the finger at the administration.
-Its almost a sort of gaslight to suggest that.
+Its almost a sort of gaslight to suggest that the administration is causing chaos.
 Enforcing immigration law, at least as far as the administration was voted in to do, would be the opposite of causing chaos seeing as the wide open border and now documented welfare state corruption and fraud by many undocumented migrants IS the chaos that administration is attempting to bring back into order.

 Well written and thank you for arguing for persuasion over violence.
 I've been seeking resources and am interested to hear from others on how to handle mob mentality.
 We have that in abundance on both "sides".
 Politicians and media stoke the flames for votes and clicks, and we _all_ happily oblige their manipulations.
 Each "side" talks in hyperbole and very broad generalization, and gets more and more extreme, which pushes the other "side" to get more extreme in response, all while nobody is considering the actual nuance or details.